aditya00kumar/document-classification/README.md

 ##  Task List
   - Make an api for pickle files to be consumed.
+  - Deployment of each model as an API and provide an end point for user.
+  - Make trained model files downloadable to user.

 ### Contact:
 You are welcome to contribute to the project, please send a pull request with proper feature description.